Second Battle of Bull Run: August 29: Jackson defends Stony Ridge

 At daybreak on the 29th, Pope had learned to his surprise and annoyance that Ricketts and King had both withdrawn south.
 In addition, John Gibbon arrived at Centreville and informed Pope that the retreat from Groveton was a mistake, ignoring the fact that he had recommended it in the first place.
 Gibbon also stated that he had no idea what had become of McDowell, to which an infuriated Pope replied "God damn McDowell!
 He's never where he's supposed to be!"
 Gibbon rode down to Manassas where he encountered Porter's troops resting and drawing rations.
 In addition, King, exhausted and ill from epileptic attacks, had turned over command of the division to John Hatch.
 McDowell was there as well, after spending most of the previous day wandering aimlessly around Prince William County, and not happy to learn of Pope's orders.
 In effect, King would accompany Porter, while Reynolds was temporarily attached to Sigel's corps, and Ricketts was still some miles away at Bristoe Station in effect leaving McDowell without any command.
 Pope on the 29th remained firmly wedded to the idea that Jackson was in a desperate situation and almost trapped, not only an incorrect assumption, but one that also depended on the coordination of all the corps and divisions under his command, none of which were where he intended them to be.

-The end result was that Pope's complicated attack plans for August 29 ended up as a simple frontal assault by Sigel's corps, the only troops in position that morning.
-I Corps was widely considered one of the army's weakest links, being largely composed of recent German immigrants who spoke little English: Siegel, though a trained and experienced military officer, was German-born and widely considered a political general promoted by Lincoln solely for his ability to recruit and motivate these German-speaking Unionists (many of whom had enlisted solely to fight under him).
+The result was that Pope's complicated attack plans for August 29 ended up as a simple frontal assault by Sigel's corps, the only troops in position that morning.
+I Corps was widely considered one of the army's weakest links, being largely composed of recent German immigrants who spoke little English: Sigel, though a trained and experienced military officer, was German-born and widely considered a political general promoted by Lincoln solely for his ability to recruit and motivate these German-speaking Unionists (many of whom had enlisted solely to fight under him).
 Having performed poorly in battles against Jackson in the Shenandoah Valley during the spring (and with scant respect or faith from their comrades-in-arms), I Corps' fighting morale was chronically low.
 Moreover, until Pope himself arrived, Sigel was the ranking officer on the field and would be in overall charge of the battle.

 Pope's intention was to move against Jackson on both flanks.
 He ordered Fitz John Porter to move toward Gainesville and attack what he considered to be the Confederate right flank.
 He ordered Sigel to attack Jackson's left at daybreak.
 Sigel, unsure of Jackson's dispositions, chose to advance along a broad front, with Brig.
 Gen. Robert C. Schenck's division, supported by Brig.
 Gen. John F. Reynolds's division (McDowell's III Corps) on the left, Brig.
 Gen. Robert H. Milroy's independent brigade in the center, and Brig.
 Gen. Carl Schurz's division on the right.
 Schurz's two brigades, moving north on the Manassas-Sudley Road, were the first to contact Jackson's men, at about 7 a.m.